Svonn/FM-Svonnalytics-Dashboard/README.md

 ## CHANGELOG

 **25.11.2023**
+* New amazing installer: Run svonnalytics_dashboard.bat from anywhere, and it will make sure to get all the files you need!
 * Added support for HTML files that only include one or a few roles, now dynamically updates the available drop downs

 **24.11.2023**